The Formal Introduction

 Moving to rural Alaska changed everything about my life.
 I flew in with my fresh-out-of-college optimism, a Feminist Studies degree (with honors), and years of global travel under my feet.
 Then my world turned upside-down.
 An elder I met my first month there told me that he had never left the State.
 I watched my judgment and curiosity arise.
 My inner question was something like, What are you doing with your life?
 The question back to me was, Where do you belong?
 Was there any place on earth that I knew the river channels and sandbars like the back of my hand over each turn of season?
 Did I know the language of my ancestors?
 Where did I know I belonged?
 I stepped back from my assumptions of my own sense of self.
 I sat down in that community for six years and observed.
 I offered the gifts that were asked of me.
 And everyone was my teacher.

 I’ve been afraid of my gender identity most of my life.
 It feels strange to admit this, but it is true.
 I grew up with three brothers and wasn’t so excited about the idea of being a girl.
 At this crisis moment, I repainted my Sweet Pea pink room a Fern green.
 A midwife once showed me pictures of a woman giving birth.
 I was so afraid of my body after that.
 In high school, I was diagnosed with Polycystic Ovarian Syndrome (PCOS).
 The elevated testosterone in my system perhaps was the answer to my wish to not become a woman.
 A huge piece of my healing story has meant welcoming back my cisgender identity.
 Learning to sway my hips with joy and trust the incredible power of my feminine energy.
 I’ve been moving back into my womb space for years…the healing taking time.
 Each time I say my she/her pronouns is a reminder of this healing.
-This inner story cracked open my hunger to work with women and our journey of full embodiment.
+This inner story cracked open my hunger to work with women (and some special tender-hearted men) and our journey of full embodiment.
 Some people may never see this part of my story.
 They may never know.
 I needed you to know.

 My favorite kitchen get-funky song as a child was Montell Jordan’s This Is How We Do It.
 Oh, how my feet would move.
 My work now is to bring that bad-ass child I knew myself to be onto the dance floor of my adult life and let her do her thing.
 Full on.